andrewchambers/bupstash/doc/man/bupstash.1.md

 * A multi layered approach to security.

-The ```bupstash``` tool itself is divided into subcommands that can each have their own documentation.
+The ```bupstash``` tool itself is divided into subcommands that each have their own documentation.

 ## SUBCOMMANDS

 * bupstash-init(1):
-  Initialize a package store.
+  Initialize a bupstash repository.
 * bupstash-new-key(1):
   Create a new primary key for creating/reading repository items.
 * bupstash-new-put-key(1):